Center for Advancing Rural Health Equity News and Events

 President, The Endowment for Health

-Participants will enhance their understanding of health equity challenges and solutions in our region, network with likeminded people, and come away better equipped to engage in partnerships for health equity in our communities.
+Participants enhanced their understanding of health equity challenges and solutions in our region, network with likeminded people, and came away better equipped to engage in partnerships for health equity in our communities.

 Read a summary of the event (PDF).